 What is Lostisland and does it have any territory?

-So it’s not a sovereign state?
+Is Lostisland a sovereign state?

-Then what is your legal status?
+What is Lostisland's legal status?

-Can I become a citizen of Lostisland?
+Who can become a citizen of Lostisland?

 Can I get a Lostislandic passport?